 Average Weather for Boating

-Boating season typically spans May through October.
+The season runs May through October.
 Western Washington has cool, wet winters and mild, dry summers with highs in the 70s.
-Eastern Washington offers warmer, sunnier summers perfect for lake recreation.
+Eastern Washington summers are warmer and sunnier, well-suited for lake recreation.

 55+ Waterfront Communities in Washington With Boat Access